harshadagarad/harshadagarad/README.md

 ## Hi there 👋
-- 💻 I work in Engineering and love building impactful tech
+- 💻 I am an Engineer and I love building impactful tech